-Carbon Monoxide is a silent killer on houseboats and other recreational vessels.
+Carbon Monoxide (CO) is a silent killer on houseboats and other recreational vessels.
 Each year, boaters are killed or injured by carbon monoxide, and virtually all of these poisonings are preventable.
-We’ll discuss monitoring devices to alert you about this danger, but first, we’ll remind boaters that regular maintenance of your boat’s mechanical systems and proper operation of your boat are the best defenses against carbon monoxide.
+We’ll discuss monitoring devices to alert you to this danger, but first, we remind boaters that regular maintenance of your boat’s mechanical systems and proper operation of your boat are the best defenses against carbon monoxide.

 |100 ppm||.01%||Slight headache in two to three hours|

 |200 ppm||.02%||Slight headache within two to three hours; loss of judgement|

 |400 ppm||.04%||Frontal headache within one to two hours|

 |800 ppm||.08%||Dizziness, nausea and convulsions within 45 minutes.
 Insensible in two hours.|